calvingiles/ds-notebook/README.md

 docker run -d -v ~/data:/data --name sprint_data ubuntu echo data
 ```

+Fork the repo and clone.

+Modify requirements in to your needs `requirements.txt`.

-Build the image from the root of the repo:
+Build the image from the root of the repo, for example:

 ```
 docker build -t calvingiles/data-science-docker-notebook .